Poh Li San: Post-military career

 Poh started her career in Changi Airport Group as Head, Budget Terminal in May 2010.
 She was in charge of the operations of the Changi Airport Budget Terminal.
 From 2012 to 2017, Poh led the planning and development of the new Terminal 4 where many new innovations and technologies were implemented to improve passenger experience and productivity.
-She is currently the Vice-President of the Terminal 5 planning and is responsible for the planning of specialised airport engineering systems for the new terminal.
+She is the Senior Vice-President of Terminal 5 Systems and is responsible for the planning of specialised airport engineering systems for the new terminal.

 Political career

 Poh joined the governing People's Action Party (PAP) as an activist in 2018.
-She is an active grassroots leader in Sembawang GRC, where she helped Member of Parliament (MP) and Minister for Education Ong Ye Kung in his Meet-the-People Sessions every Monday in his Gambas Ward.
-She is currently the Deputy Chairman of the PAP Sembawang Branch of Sembawang GRC and sits on the Citizen's Consultative Committee of the ward as Vice-Chairman, under MP and Co-ordinating Minister for Infrastructure and Minister for Transport Khaw Boon Wan.
-She was then appointed Deputy Chairperson of Sustainability and Environment Government Parliamentary Committee (GPC) in the 14th Parliament of Singapore.
+She served as a grassroots leader in Sembawang GRC, where she helped Member of Parliament (MP) and Minister for Education Ong Ye Kung in his Meet-the-People Sessions every Monday in his Gambas Ward.
+She was the chairman of the PAP Sembawang West Branch of Sembawang GRC and the Grassroots Advisor of Sembawang West Grassroots Organisations.

-Personal life

-Poh's father was a school teacher and her mother was an accounts clerk.
-She was born as a Singaporean of Hokkien descent and a Christian by faith.
+In the 2020 general election, she was fielded as a candidate for the PAP in Sembawang GRC alongside Ong Ye Kung, Vikram Nair, Lim Wee Kiak, and Mariam Jaafar.
+The PAP team won with 67.29% of votes against the National Solidarity Party.
+In the 14th Parliament of Singapore, she served as Deputy Chairperson of the Sustainability and Environment Government Parliament Committee (GPC), and was a member of the Transport GPC.

+Poh was appointed as Vice-Chairperson of Sembawang Town Council (SBTC) in 2020.

+Prior to the 2025 Singaporean election, Poh's ward of Sembawang West was carved out of Sembawang GRC.
+As a result, Poh left the GRC team to contest the Sembawang West Single Member Constituency.
+She won against the Singapore Democratic Party Secretary-General Chee Soon Juan with 53.18% of the vote.